 - Grace period to require 2FA: You can set the date before 2FA kicks in and click SEND NOTIFICATION to inform all Admins.

 - Allow remembering device for 30 days: If enabled, users with 2FA enabled may choose to be prompted for a code only once every 30 days per device.

 - Enable reCAPTCHA on the login and user registration pages: eCAPTCHA v3 does not make users solve puzzles or click a checkbox like previous versions.
 The only visible part is the reCAPTCHA logo.
 If a visitor’s browser fails the CAPTCHA, Wordfence will send an email to the user’s address with a link they can click to verify that they are a user of your site.

 Safe and Secure

-Now you can relax a bit with the knowledge that you added additional security to ensure that your WordPress dashboard can only be accessed by those you designate.
+Now you can relax a bit with the knowledge that you added an additional security layer to ensure that your WordPress dashboard can only be accessed by those you designate.
 Remember, nothing is 100% guaranteed.
-However, by adding 2FA combined with crazy, wacky, long and non-sensical passwords, you minimize your risk dramatically.
+However, by adding 2FA combined with crazy, wacky, long, and non-sensical passwords, you minimize your risk dramatically.

 At your service,